Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Dataset choice: Probe dataset has a profound impact on the explanations

-\smallsec{Explanation methods} We study the effects of varying the probe dataset on 3 types of concept based explanations.
-First, we consider a simple \textbf{Baseline} method that measures correlations between the model's output and concepts.
-Similar to the explanations on labelled concepts as in Ramaswamy et. al.~\cite{ramaswamy2022elude}, we learn a logistic regression model that predicts the model's output given access to ground truth concepts within the image.
+\smallsec{Interpretability methods} We investigate the effect of the probe dataset on three types of concept-based explanations.
+First, we study a simple \textit{Baseline} method that measures correlations between the model's prediction and concepts, and generates class-level explanations as a linear combination of concepts as in \cref{fig:pull_fig}.
+Similar to Ramaswamy et al.~\cite{ramaswamy2022elude}, we learn a logistic regression model that matches the model-being-explained's prediction, given access to ground-truth concept labels within the image.
 We use an \texttt{l1} penalty to prioritize explanations with fewer concepts.
-The second method we consider is \textbf{NetDissect}~\cite{bau2017netdissect}.
-This method identifies neurons within the network that are highly activated by different concepts.\footnote{We use code provided by the authors (\url{https://github.com/CSAILVision/NetDissect-Lite})} Finally, we consider the concept activation vectors generated through \textbf{TCAV}~\cite{kim2018tcav}.
-These are vectors within the feature space that correspond to labelled concepts.
-NetDissect and TCAV methods cover explanations that use single vs multi neuron filters, as well as methods that operate after the average pool layer in Resnet18 as well as before.
+Second, we study \textit{NetDissect}~\cite{bau2017netdissect} which identifies neurons within the model-being-explained that are highly activated by certain concepts and generates neuron-level explanations (concept labels).\footnote{We use code provided by the authors: \url{https://github.com/CSAILVision/NetDissect-Lite}.} Finally, we study \textit{TCAV}~\cite{kim2018tcav} which generates explanations in the form of concept activation vectors, i.e., vectors within the model-being-explained's feature space that correspond to labelled concepts.

-\smallsec{Results} For all three explanation types, we find that using different probe datasets generate very different explanations (see Tabs.~\ref{tab:baseline_dset} and ~\ref{tab:netdissect_dset}, and Fig.~\ref{fig:tcav_hist}).
-For example, in {Baseline}, ADE20k does not highlight \texttt{dog} for \texttt{corn-field}, whereas Pascal does, Pascal does not highlight \texttt{chair} for \texttt{legis-chamber}, whereas using ADE20k does.
-For NetDissect, we observe an even stronger difference: out of the 123 neurons that are labelled with a concept when using both ADE20k and Pascal as probe datasets, 60 of these neurons correspond to very different concepts.\footnotemark \ Similarly, the concept activation vectors learned using {TCAV} are not well aligned; the average cosine distance between the vectors learned for each concept is just 0.078.

-One reason for the explanations being radically different could be due to differences in the data distribution.
-A quick check shows us that the base rates of some of these concepts are radically different: \texttt{dog} has a base rate of 12.0\% in Pascal but 0.5\% in ADE20k; \texttt{chair} has a base rate of 16.7\% in ADE20k but 13.5\% in Pascal.
-We explore this further in Sec.~\ref{sec:data_dist_supp} of the appendix.